 - Deputy Designated Safeguarding Leads – Ms L Snellgrove, Ms C Lewis, Mr A Chowdhury, Ms S Begum

 - LADO (Local Authority Designated Officer) - Nick Pratt

 If you have any questions about Safeguarding, or would like to report a safeguarding concern, please speak to one of the key school contacts listed above, you can contact them via our school office number 020 8478 4244 or alternatively, you can speak to Newham Children's social care on: 020 3734600

 Useful website links

 From learning in class to playing games at home, children are doing more on the internet than ever before - and it's a wonderful place.

 However, just as in 'real life', it's important to make sure your child is staying safe online.

 At Sheringham, we teach children about online bullying, communicating safely, and a whole host of other (constantly evolving) themes to help our children stay safe online.
-Online safety is taught in every Computing unit, and we ensure that the most important issues are addressed throughout the school by constantly reviewing and updating our Online Safety Curriculum Map.
+Online safety is taught in every Computing unit.

-Every year we run very successful online safety workshops for parents and children, which aim to give parents the tools to help their children stay safe online.
+We run online safety workshops for parents and children, which aim to give parents the tools to help their children stay safe online.
 We invite parents to work alongside their children during these workshops, because research shows that children are safer if they share what they are doing online with their parents.

 We recommend that parents visit the Internet Matters website, which contains information about the latest issues in online safety, how to support your child if they are having difficulties and provides practical guidance (for example about setting up broadband filters).